ZipMoE: Efficient On-Device MoE Serving via Lossless Compression and Cache-Affinity Scheduling: Theoretical Analysis of ZipMoE 's Scheduling Policy

 In this case, we claim that $M=1$ and $\Delta(\texttt{ALG})\leq \Delta(A)$ for every feasible schedule $A$.
 To show that our claim holds, note that when bubbles exist within the block, it can only be that the compute cannot cover the I/O of $K$ exponent chunks: $c<\rho u$.
 In this case, $B_{M-1}$ cannot be compute-bound and by the design of our algorithm (\emph{Definition} \ref{def:compute_bound}), jobs in $B_{M-1}$ must be in the same block with $B_{M}$.
 By the same reasoning, we conclude that all jobs fall within the same block, so $M=1$.
 When $M=1$, since our I/O thread always loads the exponent bits first and the compute thread works in work-conserving manner.
 Thus, $\texttt{ALG}$ has the same bubbles as in $A'$, we have $\Delta(\texttt{ALG}) = \Delta(A') \leq \Delta(A)$ for every feasible schedule $A$.

 To conclude, we have $\Delta(\texttt{ALG}) \leq \Delta(A') \leq \Delta(\texttt{OPT})$, which proves the lemma.

 \end{proof}

-The \emph{Gantt} chart of any schedule is also fixed.
+Once a schedule is determined, the start time and completion time of any job in its \emph{Gantt} is fixed.
 However, we can move the time intervals of decompression operations across threads provided that the target thread's idle period is enough.
-This gives chances to reduce the charged time for each individual operation by manipulate the assigned threads of the decompression.
-Let each feasible configuration of decompression thread assignment in the \emph{Gantt} chart corresponds to a charging scheme, we have the next lemma to upper-bound the charged times for each individual operation .
+This gives chances to reduce the charged time for each individual operation by manipulating the assigned threads of the decompression.
+Let each feasible configuration of decompression thread assignment in the \emph{Gantt} chart corresponds to a charging scheme, we have the next lemma to upper-bound the charged times for each individual operation.

 \begin{lemma} In \texttt{ALG}, there exists a charging such that $\delta_{v,j}(\texttt{ALG})\leq \rho u$ for every $j\in \mathcal{Q}$ and $v\in D_j$. \end{lemma} \begin{proof} Let the start time of operation $v$ of job $j$ be denoted by $s_{v,j}$.
 Since in \texttt{ALG}, the latest $s_{v,j}$ should wait for the completion of the last exponent chunk, which takes $K\cdot\frac{\rho}{K}\cdot u = \rho u$ time.
 If $\delta_{v,j}>0$, there must exist a thread that completes the last decompression before the completion of this I/O. For this thread, there may exist a preceding compute operation that overlaps with the I/O of the eponent chunks of $j$ by $X_{v,j}>0$ amount of time.
 So the charged workload can be constructed by $\rho u-X_{v,j}>0$, which is no larger than $\rho u$. \end{proof}